Immediate Past President

 Franci relocated to the DC area in 2002 from Austin, Texas, where she earned her B.A and J.D. from the University of Texas.
 Franci and her husband Louis have been living in Northern Virginia since 2008 and are members of Temple Rodef Shalom in Falls Church.
 They have two sons, Ari and Jamie — both familiar faces at BASE, J Camps, and the ECLC — and live in Fairfax with their dog, Major.

 Rosanne Nelson leads the Leadership Development function at the American College of Cardiology (ACC).
-A highly diversified Talent Management / Leadership Development expert, Ms. Nelson guides organizations through transformative change, designs leadership development strategies, and drives organizations toward high performing cultures.
-Prior to joining ACC, Ms. Nelson led robust Talent Management efforts at Fannie Mae, Halliburton and Lafarge North America.
+A highly diversified Talent Management/Leadership Development expert, Rosanne guides organizations through transformative change, designs leadership development strategies, and drives organizations toward high performing cultures.
+Prior to joining ACC, she led robust Talent Management efforts at Fannie Mae, Halliburton and Lafarge North America.

 Rosanne holds a B.A. in Public Communication from American University, a M.A. in Human Resource Development from the George Washington University, and a M.B.A from Johns Hopkins University.